Greens/EFA opinion ahead of the launch of the EPSR action plan

 The COVID-19 pandemic is having profound health, economic, employment and social impacts.
 We desperately need a stronger Social Europe.
 The recovery must ensure a just transition that leaves no one behind and goes hand in hand with the greening of our economy, social protection, and investment in care and public services.
 Long before the pandemic hit, Europe’s austerity story was crumbling.
 And while the EU is experiencing an economic shock that may prove greater than in 2008-2009, there can be no excuse for a return to austerity or business as usual.

 Inequalities and poverty are only intensifying in this crisis, underlining the need for solidarity between generations, regions and Member States to achieve a socially just, inclusive, and green recovery.
-On 3 March 2021, the European Commission will present an EU action plan for the European Pillar of Social Rights.
+On 3 March 2021, the European Commission presented the EU action plan for the European Pillar of Social Rights.
 To put it plainly, how it proposes to build on the political declaration of social rights through legislative and policy action.

 The Social Pillar was first unveiled in Gothenburg in 2017.
 The 20 principles for social rights in the EU cover 3 main areas: equal opportunities and access to the labour market, fair working conditions, social protection and inclusion.
 Since Gothenburg, the EU has made some progress: namely better rights for parental leave, or the strengthening of the information rights of employees.
 The minimum wage proposal released in 2020 also builds on the pillar.